 So Vegas.
 It was every bit as crazy as you’d imagine.
 To sum it up though > limo drives, rooftops bars, open top clubs, gambling, Elvis’, drinking, Cirque du Soleil, Planet Hollywood and almost, so nearly, Celine Dion.

 I might have also got married…

 There are some people in our group who I’m sure wouldn’t set foot in Nevada again, never mind Vegas, after the night they had, but I’d go back in a heartbeat.
+Check out my top tips for Vegas if you want to be more like me.
 If only to see the shows, and the Bellagio, (and to drink free pour rum and cokes of course).

 Time to cool off in Yosemite